HBO Max vs. HBO Now vs. HBO Go: What's the difference, how do you upgrade?

 While nearly every platform has access to apps for both Now and Go, not every major device is confirmed to get an HBO Max app at launch.

-As of the day before launch, WarnerMedia still has not announced that the Max app will be available on Roku and Amazon Fire TV, for example.
+As of press time the Max app is not available on Roku and Amazon Fire TV, two of the largest streaming TV platforms.
+Both have issued statements indicating that negotiations are ongoing.

 |